 - The series can be funny, disgusting, stylish, and emotionally brutal in the same scene without losing its voice.

-- Image search, character search, and franchise-level curiosity all feed each other unusually well here.
+- Image search, character search, franchise-level curiosity, and movie-rebound hype all feed each other unusually well here.

 I think that last part matters.
 Some series split into separate search worlds where character fans, wallpaper fans, and broad anime-guide readers barely overlap.
 Chainsaw Man does not work like that.
 People who start with Makima edits often end up wanting Denji context, Aki pain, Power chaos, Himeno melancholy, Reze tragedy, or Kobeni panic-survivor energy very quickly.